 - an element of compulsory maths education up to the age of 18 to ensure that students entering university have sufficient numeracy skills to study STEM subjects;

 - the establishment of an expert group, including substantial employer involvement, to formulate a strategy for STEM postgraduate education to help underpin the Government’s plans for growth

 - the appointment of a single body to identify where STEM shortages exist in the economy and to inform students about whether the courses they are studying will equip them with the necessary skills to meet those shortages; and

 - a Government strategy to send out a more positive message about studying in the UK through the UKBA website, immigration agencies and the British Council.

-Members who spoke in the debate include:
+Members currently down to speak in the debate include:

 - Lord Willis of Knaresborough – Who chaired the Committee’s inquiry and will open the debate.

 - Baroness Garden of Frognal – Who will respond for the Government.